stamov/GenId.jl/README.md

 ## Features of the library

-* Support for 64 and 128 signed and unsigned Integers;
+* Support for 64- and 128-bit UUIDs;
+* Small DSL for defining the structure & semantic of a UUID (no syntax/but data oriented through data definitions)
 * Support for fields representing widely used UUID components like machine id, random number, timestamp etc.;
 * Ability to declaratively combine them in a single Integer with custom offsets and bit lengths;
 * Custom implementations of Base 32, Crockford Base 32 and Base 64 text encoding schemes to allow for phonetic sorting for UUIDs having a timestamp component (e.g. to use the IDs as keys in a database);
-* The text encodings are output in big endian;
+* The text encodings are produced/parsed back in big endian byte order;
 * Allows to get back field values from UUIDs;
-* Ability for the user to define own fields and schemes.
+* Ability to use own text encoding dictionaries;
+* Currently all UUID examples mask the highest bit, to allow transparent storage in databases which don't have large unsigned integer types.

 ## Usage

 Add the package to your project